miguelgallo/SlimmedNtuple/README.md

-# Semi leptonic WW prodution - A guide to Ntuple production
+# WW - Semi leptonic production - A guide to create your Ntuple generator

 ## Setting the workspace